-But it’s important to note, teens don’t need to follow up their response with an “I’m sorry,” since there’s nothing to be sorry about in their situation.
+It’s also important to note that teens don’t need to follow up their response with an “I’m sorry,” since there’s nothing to be sorry about in their situation.
 They aren’t wrong for not wanting to go with someone–that’s like teaching them to be sorry for having feelings.

 I think when we teach our teens that they should accept an offer to be nice, we are teaching them something dangerous.

 Where does it end?